Track and Trace for Governments

 For instance, many countries are enacting legislation regarding drug traceability, such as EU regulations for falsified medicines.
 Published in 2011 and applicable since 2012, the Directive states that medicine packaging must include mandatory safety features like a unique identifier and anti-tampering device, along with an EU-wide logo to identify legal online pharmacies.

-Fighting Illegal Trade and Smuggling
+Fighting Illicit Trade and Smuggling

-llegal trade harms everyone involved in the market — it reduces the income of legitimate producers, deprives the state of revenue, and endangers the lives and health of consumers who purchase low-quality goods.
-According to The Economist, illicit trade results in economic losses equivalent to 3% of global GDP, totalling $2.2 trillion.
+According to The World Economic Forum, illicit trade results in economic losses equivalent to 3% of global GDP, totalling $2.2 trillion.
 Therefore, both governments and manufacturers are actively combating it, with traceability proving to be a highly effective method.

-Addressing smuggling between countries requires interstate cooperation and efforts.
-So, in addition to regulations at the national level, as pointed out in the previous section, international regulations are also being introduced.
 For example, the WHO’s FCTC protocol, signed by 168 countries and legally binding in 182 ratifying countries, aims to control the illicit tobacco trade on an intergovernmental level.
 It mandates tobacco product controls and the implementation of track and trace systems.

 Transparency and Efficiency in Excise Tax Collection